Oziomajnr/Ozioma-Personal-Website/blog/_posts/2017-09-25-consuming-rest-api-in-xamarin-android-using-refit.markdown

 ### 6. Design the User Interface

-Our user interface would be very simple, it would contain just a** Button** and **a List View,** the button would be used to start the process of getting the list of users and the list view would display this list of users.
+Our user interface would be very simple, it would contain just a **Button** and **a List View**, the button would be used to start the process of getting the list of users and the list view would display this list of users.

 To design the user interface open main.xml and add the following source code